Everything You Need to Know About Hammock Straps

 First, find your anchor point.
 This can be a variety of sturdy hang points on different trees (We only recommend strong trees), but it needs to be secure and capable of holding the weight you plan to put onto it.
 We recommend trees or posts be a minimum of 6" (15 cm) or more in diameter.
 Note: Using any other anchor point other than trees is not recommended but hang users have reported using other anchor points, this again is strongly not recommended keeping safety in mind.

 Hammocks can put a lot of pressure on tie points, this is why hooking it on things can continually spark a major safety concern.
 News articles are filled with collapsed patios, property damage and bodily injury due to unstable anchor points usage.
-This is why we at Grand Trunk do not recommend any other anchor points other than trees found in national parks and nature.
+This is Grand Trunk does not recommend any other anchor points other than trees found in national parks and nature, or on a hammock stand.

 Hanging in irresponsible or high-risk places can be cool for pictures but can cause you to get hurt or injured.
 Hammocks can be hung safely to proper anchor points to achieve good camping and versatile outcomes.
 Tying anchor points too far can cause the hammock to be birthed with small tears.
 Being safe will ensure you are continuing to enjoy time with your family exploring and going places many have not ventured out to.